-In 2017, 80% of the people who needed treatment at a specialty facility for illicit drug use didn’t receive treatment.1 The links below provide evidence-based information on practice guidance, buprenorphine waiver training, emergency department treatment, and overdose treatment.
+In 2021, only 22% of people aged 12 or older with an opioid use disorder received medication treatment in the past year (2021 DT 5.43B).*1 The links below provide evidence-based information on practice guidance, emergency department treatment, and overdose treatment.
 Starting in January 2020, the Centers for Medicare & Medicaid Services (CMS) will pay Opioid Treatment Programs for opioid use disorder treatment services provided to people with Medicare Part B. Visit the CMS website to learn more.

 - OUD Treatments and Practice Guidance